Emma Newbury Counselling & Wellbeing Support

 As a counsellor, my primary role is to give you, the client, a safe, non-judgmental, confidential environment in which to talk about whatever you want, at a pace with which you are comfortable.

-I have a person-centred approach, which means I see every person as unique.
-I adapt my skills to provide what you need from me.
+I have a person-centred approach, which means I see every person as unique and autonomous, encouraging and empowering you to find your answers.
+I will adapt my skills to provide what you need from me.
+I can incorporate a variety of counselling modalities to suit you.

 You are in charge of your life, and I fully respect your autonomy.
 You likely already have the inner resources to find peace and direction.